 - A sudden slowing down from a fast pace (e.g. running)

 - Losing footing while walking on an uneven surface

 WHAT ARE THE SYMPTOMS OF AN ACL TEAR?

 ACL injuries often occur during athletic activity and many people hear or feel a “pop” in the knee when the injury occurs.
 However, symptoms of an ACL tear will vary from patient to patient.
 The symptoms associated with ACL injuries may include the following:

 - Popping sound or feeling during the injury

 - Knee pain in the back or side of the knee

 - Feeling that your knee is loose or unstable

 - Knee “giving out” when walking

 Depending on the severity of the injury, surgery may be needed for an ACL repair – particularly for athletes, as well as young patients and active patients.
 Regardless of surgical intervention, torn ACL treatment often includes rest and rehabilitation exercises.
-Physical therapy is sometimes utilized before surgery, as well as after surgery, in order to help aid in your recovery.
-Our team of physical therapists at Exchange Physical Therapy Group can develop a personalized plan of recovery for you.
+PT is sometimes utilized before surgery, as well as after surgery, in order to help aid in your recovery.
+Our team of doctors at can develop a personalized plan of recovery for you.
 We emphasize compassionate, one-on-one care and personalized treatments using the most current approaches to get you back to the activities you love.